-Guardian Spies: The Story of the U.S. Coast Guard and OSS in World War II
+The SECRET Story of the U.S. Coast Guard Intelligence in World War II

 Last Update: 09 February 2008